SparkPost/support-docs/articles/getting-started/getting-started-sparkpost.md

 ## Signing Up And In

-First things first: sign up for your free SparkPost account [here](https://app.sparkpost.com/join) ([EU](https://app.eu.sparkpost.com/join)).
+First things first: sign up for your SparkPost account [here](https://app.sparkpost.com/join) ([EU](https://app.eu.sparkpost.com/join)).
 After sign-up, we will send you a verification email; please do verify your email address so SparkPost can contact you if you need support later on and send you important service announcements.

 ## Preparing Your "From:" Address